flock-community/zod-endpoints/readme.md

 ## Simplified model

 Zod-router is based on a type representation of a http schema.
 Below a simple representation of the model.
 The full model can be found here [model](./lib/model.ts).
 The model is a union of requests which contains a union of response objects.
-Both request and response can have an union of bodies.
+Both request and response contain a union of body types.

 ````ts
 type Body = {